Bend Park and Recreation District

 Will additional sport courts be added with this phase?

-Additional sport courts are among the amenities being considered for this final phase of Pine Nursery Park.
+Additional sport courts are among the amenities being considered for Phase 5 of Pine Nursery Park.
 Decisions will be informed by community recreation needs survey data, funding availability, activity compatibility with other park uses and other factors.

 Will field lighting be added with this phase?